 You can also walk into an insurance company’s office, talk to a human agent and buy it from them, the traditional way.

-Premium, simply put, is the cost of buying the insurance policy (contract that ‘insures’ or protects you) and keeping in force.
-You can pay premiums paid monthly, annually or sometimes even in a single payment for the entire duration of the policy, which could be multiple years.
+Premium, simply put, is the cost of buying the insurance policy (a contract that ‘insures’ or protects you) and keeping it in force.
+You can pay premiums paid monthly, annually, or sometimes even in a single payment for the entire duration of the policy, which could be multiple years.